 Don't panic!
 Keys to success include being well prepared, establishing credibility right from the start, and keeping your wits about you.

 Regardless of why you're chosen, it's quite a shock to learn that the IRS wants to examine your return.
 Even if you have no reason to think you did anything wrong, you can't escape the anxiety that accompanies an audit notice.
 For one thing, the return being audited is unlikely to be the one you just filed.
 The IRS generally has three years from the due date of your return to initiate an audit.
-So, for example, the IRS has until April 17, 2021, to flag your timely filed 2017 return for an examination.
+So, for example, the IRS generally has until April 18, 2022, to flag your timely filed 2018 return for an examination.

 But, whatever you do, don't panic!
 Here's what to expect and some tips on how to proceed.
 Hopefully, we can lower your stress level a notch or two.

 If you're selected for an audit, you'll get a letter announcing your fate.
 The simplest audit—a correspondence audit—requires only that you mail in the records needed to verify a specified claim on your return.
 Over the past few years, the IRS has been doing more of these types of audits.
 For a field audit, an IRS agent comes to your home or place of business to go over your records.
 Most common face-to-face meetings, though, come during office audits, which typically take place at a local IRS office.
 (Note: Don't expect an in-person field or office audit during the COVID-19 pandemic.
 Except in special situations, virtual meetings are being held instead.)

 You'll probably have at least a couple of weeks to prepare.
 If the appointment is set for an inconvenient time or you find that you'll need extra time to pull your records together, call the IRS as soon as possible and ask for the audit to be rescheduled.